cairthenn/Redirect/README.md

 The plugin enables seamless use of mouseover and focus target functionality by allowing you to change the base targeting priority of each action on your bars.

+Additionally, it enables action queueing for things that the game normally won't cover, including macros, Sprint, and combat potions.

 ![Redirect preview](https://github.com/cairthenn/Redirect/blob/main/preview.png?raw=true)

 ### How do I install it?

-The easiest way is to follow the instructions at my [custom plugin repository](https://github.com/cairthenn/CairDalamudPlugins), which also lets you see when updates are released.
-You are also free to compile the plugin yourself and install it that way.
+This plugin is currently available through the Dalamud plugin installer *only if* testing mode is enabled.
+Otherwise, the easiest way is to follow the instructions at my [custom plugin repository](https://github.com/cairthenn/CairDalamudPlugins).

 ### Commands

 This plugin has a single command, `/redirect`, that opens the configuration.

-In addition to the standard configuration, there is an options menu that provides some additional features, such as queueing Sprint and macros!
+In addition to the standard configuration, there is an options menu that provides some additional features.

 ### About macro queueing